-Indigenous Australians are often credited with being the world’s first astronomers.
-Observing and interpreting the cosmos is a significant part of most language groups and has been used for navigation, calendars, ceremony, cultural lore, song-lines and art for thousands of years.
-Indigenous astronomy is an important part of this country’s history and sharing those stories and understandings of the night sky enriches all Australian cultures.
+Indigenous Australians are renowned as the world’s first astronomers, having studied and interpreted the cosmos for navigation, calendars, ceremony, cultural lore, song lines, and art for thousands of years.
+As such, indigenous astronomy represents an essential aspect of this country’s history and sharing those stories and knowledge of the night sky enriches all Australian cultures.

-In November 2018, a Lotterywest community grant allowed Perth Observatory to build on its reputation as an iconic venue to celebrate astronomy and its history and to embark on an ambitious collaborative project to focus on indigenous astronomy.
-The grant included funds for the creation of Worl Wangkiny to celebrate 60,000 years of Noongar celestial storytelling, captured in an artwork painted onto the inner walls of a large part-constructed telescope dome.
+In 2018, Perth Observatory received a Lotterywest community grant, enabling it to build on its reputation as an iconic venue to celebrate astronomy and history while embarking on an ambitious collaborative project focusing on indigenous astronomy.
+The grant facilitated the creation of Worl Wangkiny, which commemorates 60,000 years of Noongar celestial storytelling through an artwork painted onto the inner walls of a large part-constructed telescope dome.

-The artwork was created by renowned Perth artists Sharyn Egan, Kylie Graham, Peter Farmer Jnr, and James Egan in a project led by Peter Farmer and Miranda Farmer.
-The artists worked with Follow the Dream students from Governor Stirling Senior High School to paint the artwork and share traditional knowledge.
+This artwork was produced by renowned Perth artists Sharyn Egan, Kylie Graham, Peter Farmer Jr., and James Egan in a project led by Peter Farmer and Miranda Farmer.
+The artists collaborated with Follow the Dream students from Governor Stirling Senior High School to paint the artwork and share traditional knowledge.

-During the painting works, the Advisory Panel shared traditional stories behind the artwork with the students.
-Special guests were also invited to attend the painting works, including Artist Roma Winmar and Walter and Meg McGuire of Go Cultural, who shared sky stories, displayed cultural artefacts, and painted students in traditional ochre.
+Our elected Advisory Panel, headed by Dr Noel Nannup, including caretakers of the land Vivienne and Morton Hansen, and Brendan Moore of SWALSC, provided guidance and leadership.
+During the painting works, the Advisory Panel shared traditional stories behind the artwork with the students, and special guests were invited to attend the painting works, including artist Roma Winmar, and Walter and Meg McGuire of Go Cultural, who shared sky stories, displayed cultural artefacts, and painted students in traditional ochre.

-The entire project has been filmed, including time-lapse astrophotography shot by Dr John Goldsmith of Celestial Visions.
-This footage has been incorporated in a short film produced by local filmmakers Edwin Sitt and Zal Kanga-Parabia to document the project and share the sky stories with the world.
+The whole project was filmed, including time-lapse astrophotography shot by Dr John Goldsmith of Celestial Visions, and a short film produced by local filmmakers Edwin Sitt and Zal Kanga-Parabia documents the project and shares the sky stories with the world.

-The Opening Address at the Ceremonial Opening of Worl Wangkiny on Saturday, 7th March 2020 was delivered by the Federal Minister for Indigenous Australians, Ken Wyatt.
-Those who attended the opening included representatives from cultural, community, heritage, science and tourism organisations.
+The Ceremonial Opening of Worl Wangkiny on Saturday, 7th March 2020, was presided over by the Federal Minister for Indigenous Australians, Ken Wyatt, with attendees comprising representatives from cultural, community, heritage, science, and tourism organisations.